Lindsey Tootle

 is a rising talent in the world of historical performance.
 As a Baroque violinist, she has appeared with Harmonie Universelle (USA) and Seven Hills Baroque, and with members of the Atlanta Baroque Orchestra and New Trinity Baroque, among others.
 Lindsey co-founded Bama Baroque, headquartered in Tuscaloosa, Alabama, and since 2024 has served on Early Music America’s Emerging Professional Leadership Council.

-A native of Huntsville, Alabama, Lindsey studied violin on full scholarship at the University of Alabama and credits her passion for early music to a childhood fascination with a recording of Bach’s Brandenburg Concerto No. 5 by Ton Koopman and the Amsterdam Baroque.
+Lindsey studied violin on full scholarship at the University of Alabama and credits her passion for early music to an early childhood fascination with a recording of Bach’s Brandenburg Concerto No. 5 by Ton Koopman and the Amsterdam Baroque.
 When not performing, she works as an immigration paralegal, enjoys reading and learning about history, and is a regular and experienced runner.
-Lindsey is based in Cincinnati, Ohio, where she lives with her husband, John, and their very silly cat, Pepper.
+Lindsey is currently based in Cincinnati, Ohio, where she lives with her husband, John, and their very silly cat, Pepper.

 Project Spotlight: Bama Baroque